shauv-k/Voice-Navigation-Robot/README.md

 ## Gstreamer

 GStreamer is a multimedia framework that provides a pipeline-based architecture for constructing multimedia applications.
 It is open source and widely used in various applications and platforms to handle multimedia processing, streaming, and playback.
 We will be using gstreamer to integrate pocketsphinx into our ROS project.
+Its modular nature will help us examine indivudual elements of the pipeline.

 INSTALLATION: